 George was elected as a councillor for Burscough West in May 2021.
 His contact details are here.
-He has been appointed to sit on the Planning Committee and the Flooding and Drainage Working Group.
+He has been appointed to sit on the Flooding and Drainage Working Group.

 George Clandon is a proud Burscough man, born and bred, being brought up on the Manor Road estate and attending Burscough Methodist school and then the Secondary Modern, now Priory High.
 He’s married to Mary, and has three grown up children and six grandchildren.